clearlinux/clear-linux-documentation/README.rst

 If you want to build the documentation exactly as seen on the website, use ``make py`` followed by ``make htmlall``.
-This builds some external dependenices and all supported languages.
+This builds some external dependencies and all supported languages.

 Additional help
 ***************